CodeYoddha/DSA-Sheet/README.md

 ## 🎯 Purpose

-* Practice DSA problems consistently
+* Practice DSA problems consistently.
-* Improve logical and problem-solving skills
+* Improve logical and problem-solving skills.
-* Understand different approaches to solving problems
+* Understand different approaches to solving problems.
-* Write clean and readable Java code
+* Write clean and readable Java code.
-* Keep a record of my learning journey
+* Keep a record of my learning journey.

 Each problem contains the **question, examples, and Java solution** so that it is easy to understand and revise later.